minhyeoky/mcp-server-ledger/README.md

 ## License

 This MCP server is licensed under the MIT License.
 Feel free to use, modify, and distribute it according to the license terms.

-Would you like me to add or modify any specific sections of this README?